Lifestyle (Jason Derulo song)

-"Lifestyle" is a song by American singer Jason Derulo featuring Adam Levine.
+"Lifestyle" is a song by American singer Jason Derulo featuring fellow American singer Adam Levine of Maroon 5.
 It was released on January 21, 2021, by Artist Partner Group and Atlantic Records.

+In February 2024, the song was included on Derulo's fifth studio album Nu King.

 Background

 Jason Derulo announced the single through his social media accounts on January 17, 2021, and it was made available for pre-order.
 In said social media posts, Derulo referred to this track being the start of a "new era," which made media outlets expect the upcoming release of Derulo's fifth studio album and first since 2015's Everything Is 4.

 The song would later be included on the deluxe edition of Maroon 5's seventh studio album Jordi, despite the song having no involvement from the band members outside of Levine.

 Release and music video

 "Lifestyle" was released for digital download and streaming on January 21, 2021, alongside the official music video which currently has 23 million views on YouTube as of March 2023.
 Adam Levine does not appear in the video for unknown reasons.